 Everyone followed after her.
 The dining room was as Hades and Elle last saw, but with the dead person now alive, petting the dog.

 “That person was dead when we were here,” Hades explained to the rest of the group.

 “Then our healer must be near,” Ildikó as she ran to the next room.

 Everyone rushed to the next room while Elle joined Zeus in greeting the previously dead guy.

-Elle sat on the ground next to the guy.
+Elle sat on the ground next to the guy, pleased to see another fellow human.
 “Hey, I’m Elle.”